chaoszhang/ASTER/README.md

 Example run:

-./faster example/list.txt
+./feast example/list.txt

-./faster -y example/example.phylip
+./feast -y example/example.phylip

 # Assumptions for Statistical Consistency
 ## The multi-species coalescent model
-1. The gene trees are generated independently, and as the number of genes goes to infinity, FASTER is statistically consistent.
+1. The gene trees are generated independently, and as the number of genes goes to infinity, FEAST is statistically consistent.
 2. The coalescent units do not need to be the same across branches.

 ## Gene tree and sequence model